 Your hands should be positioned in the appropriate regions of your stick, with your top hand (higher up on the shaft) being the one in control of the blade and your lower hand taking on the responsibility of guiding the stick itself along.
 Usually, right-handed players will have their dominant hand on the shaft and their weaker hand at the top.

 As you get used to the drill, increase the speed you execute until you feel comfortable enough to try and carry it out successfully with your head up rather than looking at what’s going on at your feet.
-We also offer a stickhandling training product to help train you to stickhandle with your head up while at home by playing an interactive video game.

 During game action, you will have to keep an eye out for opposing players, teammates, the boards, the goalpost, and a host of other details, so you should work at getting your skills up to this point.
 It takes time, though, so don’t push it too hard or feel frustrated if you don’t manage it for a while.

 The next level after learning the basics of stick-handling the puck will be to master moving on the ice with the puck at your feet.
 This is a whole other magnitude of complexity, skill-wise, since you will have to be aware of your entire body’s movements and position in relation to the puck, how you’re working with your stick, and where you intend all these moving parts to go next.

 Start at one of the face-off circles on the ice.
 While controlling the puck, start skating along the circle’s rim and circle back the other way round after each complete circuit.
 Where possible, you can make things more interesting by incorporating the face-off circle next to it and making figure-eights using the two of them to guide you.

 As you get accustomed to this, increase your speed gradually as far as you can without losing control of the puck or your legs, all the while remembering to keep your head up and eyes forward as much as possible.